 • Flush the feeding tube with 1-5 mls of water before and after giving medications.
 This helps to keep the feeding tube from clogging.

-• It is important to allow your infant or child to have pleasant sensations during feedings (hold during feedings, suck on a pacifier, sit in a high chair, be a part of family meals).
+• It is important to allow your infant or child to have pleasant sensations during feedings: hold them during feedings, let them suck on a pacifier, sit in a high chair, and be a part of family meals.

 • Ask your doctor or nurse about therapy to help improve oral skills.